top of page

 Zachary W. Gwiazda

-Hobbies: Filmmaking and editing, traveling with family, baking, reading, and singing.
-He can also make delicious homemade ice cream!
+Hobbies: Filmmaking, editing, live streaming, traveling with family, baking, and singing.

 Fun Facts: Since 2021, he has been a member of the Gunpowder Mill Racers Mountain Bike team.
-He starts his third season in summer 2023.
-He also has a very noisy beagle named Rocko who is his buddy.
+He starts his fifth season in summer 2025.
+He also has a very noisy beagle named Rocko.

-He said he's always been drawn to help other people in need, and enjoy working to make his community a better place for everyone who lives in it.
-As a young child, he and his brother created cards with their own artwork that they sold to raise money to donate to Habitat for Humanity and Kennedy Krieger.
+His passion for making his community a better place for everyone who lives in it, Zack, as a young child, joined his brother in creating cards with their own artwork that they sold to raise money to donate to Habitat for Humanity and Kennedy Krieger.

 "When I was in elementary school, I made cards and sold them to raise money for Habitat for Humanity of the Chesapeake because I wanted everyone to have a home.
 I continued this until Covid.
 From 2017-2022, I was an active volunteer on the Bear Legacy Trail in Bel Air, helping to build and maintain trails and trail features.
 Since 2019, I have volunteered in a variety of capacities at Emmanuel Episcopal Church Bel Air, including working as a Vacation Bible School assistant and doing gardening on the church property; since summer 2022 I have been an active member of the Video Team that livestreams Sunday services."